 Booking reward tickets can seem confusing at first, but it’s actually not too bad once you start.
 In order to get the best value, you’re looking for “Saver Fares.”
 These are the fares requiring the least mount of points.

 Remember Lesson 4 about flexibility?
-If you want to get the most travel for your points, you need to look at whole months when booking and usually plan at least a few months in advance.
+If you want to get the most travel for your points, you should look at whole months when booking and usually plan at least a few months to almost a year in advance for the best availability.

 Note that often times you can book a flight on a partner airline, often for less miles than the partner actually charges!